 I’m posting live from Massachusetts having arrived only yesterday, while starting this post on September 3rd in between packing and taking care of last-minute details.
-I chose the annual Hookversery, the anniversary of Hook’s passing, his leaving, as the launch to this month’s trek along the United States’ northeastern seaboard: Connecticut to Rhode Island to Massachusetts to New Hampshire to Vermont to Maine.
+I chose the annual Hookversary, the anniversary of Hook’s passing, his leaving, as the launch to this month’s trek along the United States’ northeastern seaboard: Connecticut to Rhode Island to Massachusetts to New Hampshire to Vermont to Maine.

-A week before leaving, I watched part of a Bob Ross documentary that said Ross only ever painted landscapes, rarely people, maybe never people.
+A week before my departure, I watched part of a Bob Ross documentary that said Ross only ever painted landscapes, rarely people, maybe never people.
 Ross painted with oil, alla prima, wet on wet.
 I’ve no idea what that is except it sounds complicated.
 Bob said it wasn’t.
 I’m not an artist, but I did pack my watercolor kit and brushes and paper.
 Painting was how Bob relaxed during timeouts in the U.S. Air Force, while I use painting to pamper myself in between writing blocks.
 The brushes, the canvas, the paint are all tangibles like words from my head to the screen or a notecard.
 There is never an end to the connection.

 September 3rd 2021 marked eight years, eight whole years that Hook’s been gone.
 It was yesterday; it is today; it is forever.
 There is never an end to the connection.
 That time melds into the present so that I no longer know if I’ve written about him too much or not enough, which is why I’m glad I waited until today to share what I’m doing and where I am: neither sad to the occasion but also not indifferent.